Is There a Latisse Alternative You Can Get Without a Prescription?

 Latisse Alternative: RevitaLash

-The RevitaLash Advanced lash serum used to be as pricey as Latisse but no longer - the prices have dropped, meaning it's now available for half the price of Latisse.
+The RevitaLash Advanced lash serum used to be as pricey as Latisse but no longer - the prices have dropped, meaning it's now available for a fraction of the price of Latisse.
 And it's still just as great, thanks to Dechloro Dihydroxy Difluoro Ethylcloprostenolamide, an impossible-to-pronounce yet highly effective synthetic prostaglandin analogue that's unique to Athena Cosmetics, the company behind RevitaLash.

 RevitaLash is also stocked with lash-health-boosting ingredients like panax ginseng root extract and peptides but it's the presence of Dechloro Dihydroxy Difluoro Ethylcloprostenolamide that makes a huge difference on the lashes, growing thin, sparse eyelash hairs into full, dark, luscious fringes.